SPORE in Soft Tissue Sarcoma

 Program Directors:

 To enable SPORE investigators to rapidly develop innovative research programs with strong potential for clinical impact, the Developmental Research Program (DRP) provides seed funding for pilot projects on the pathogenesis, progression, and treatment-driven evolution of sarcoma.
-With institutional support, the MSK SPORE in Soft Tissue Sarcoma DRP provides up to 7 awards annually, and solicits proposals both within MSK and from neighboring institutions.
+With institutional support, the MSK SPORE in Soft Tissue Sarcoma DRP provides up to 4 awards annually.
 Projects that yield promising data will be considered for incorporation into the SPORE as Research Projects in future funding cycles.

 Career Enhancement Program